 What Is Needed in a Good Contract Tracking System?

-Because contract deadlines can make or break a deal, it’s important to locate and use a good tracking system.
+Because contract deadlines can make or break a deal, it’s important to locate and use a good contract tracking system.
 However, before you can do that, you must know what features define a good tracking system.

 A good system must be easy to set up, have the ability to track auto-renewals, offer an easy-to-see calendar, give you the ability to send out alerts, schedule different alerts for each contract, and allow you to send alerts to people outside your organization.